-The Rebels have had seven first team Freshman All-Americas, two second team Freshman All-America and two honorable mention Freshman All-America selections in Bianco's 12 seasons at Ole Miss.
+The Rebels have had nine first team Freshman All-Americas, two second team Freshman All-America and one honorable mention Freshman All-America selections in Bianco's 14 seasons at Ole Miss.

 Ole Miss also had back-to-back SEC Freshman of the Year winners in outfielder Seth Smith (2002) and left-handed pitcher/first baseman Stephen Head (2003).
 In addition, Head earned National Freshman Player of the Year honors, and second team All-America honors.
 Jordan Henry became the third SEC Freshman of the Year under Bianco when he earned the honor in 2007.